-Unfortunately, with the congregation down to 300 mostly elderly members, the church has little need for a Youth Center.
+Unfortunately, with an elderly and dwindling congregation, the church has had little need for a Youth Center for several years.

-A few years ago, a development group announced plans to tear down the Youth Center and neighboring Disciples building and construct housing, a grocery store, and shops on the 16-acre plot of land, but community protest and the economic slowdown have tabled those plans for the time being.
+In early 2008, a development group announced plans to tear down the Youth Center and neighboring Disciples building and construct housing, a grocery store, and shops on the 16-acre plot of land, but community protest and the economic slowdown of 2008 quashed those plans.
 As a result, the Trinity Episcopal School leased the old Youth Center for a few years, and the building is safe … for now.

 The entire First Christian Church campus was added to the National Register in 2011 but is up for sale now, so who knows what’s in store for this building.